ijkguo/mx-rcnn/README.md

-# Faster R-CNN in MXNet
+# Faster R-CNN in MXNet with distributed implementation and data parallelization

 Region Proposal Network solves object detection as a regression problem from the objectness perspective.
 Bounding boxes are predicted by applying